Listening to concerns and complaints from members

 We place governance at the top of our agenda: for the delivery of high quality care for all our commissioned services and for ourselves internally.
 We believe that good governance fosters inward-facing scrutiny, honesty and transparency.
 We support whistleblowing and want to know if things are not quite right so that we can make them so.

-Our members expect and deserve that as, a health service provider organisation and as individual practitioners, we will be honest, open and truthful in all our dealings with them.
+Our members expect and deserve that as a health service provider organisation and as individual practitioners, we will be honest, open and truthful in all our dealings with them.
 We have put in place systems and processes to enable this.
-To this end we have a quarterly Quality, Safety and Performance Group which oversees assurance of quality, safety and performance, and a monthly Clinical Governance and Policy Group which discusses clinical operational issues.
+To this end we have a quarterly Quality, Safety and Performance Group which oversees assurance of quality, safety and performance, and a monthly Clinical Policy and Governance Group which discusses clinical operational issues.

 To help us improve our service we ask our members about their experiences – this happens at the end of LiveTherapy and in regular member surveys, and from time to time through community talkabouts on the SupportNetwork.
 We also welcome comments from our members and commissioners at any time, either through the ‘Ask a Wall Guide’ function on the site, or by email or post.
-We actively monitor our social media accounts (Twitter, Facebook and YouTube) for member feedback.
+We actively monitor our social media accounts (Twitter, Facebook, LinkedIn and Instagram) for member feedback.